 US Highway 160 Over Howell Creek & BNSF Railroad

-The existing BNSF railroad splits the City of West Plains in half, with only one grade separated crossing that provides the community with access to emergency responders during times when at-grade crossings are blocked due to heavy rail traffic.
-The current crossing also experiences frequent flooding and is impassible during heavy rainfall events.
+The existing BNSF railroad splits the City of West Plains in half, with only one grade separated crossing that provides access to emergency responders during times when at-grade crossings are blocked due to heavy rail traffic.
+The current crossing also experiences frequent flooding and is impassible during heavy rainfall.
 For some time, the city has been in desperate need for an additional grade separated crossing to provide critical access to its citizens.
 Crawford, Murphy & Tilly (CMT) is currently leading the design effort for the reconstruction of US Hwy 160 over Howell Creek and the BNSF Railway for the city of West Plains.

 The project includes extensive geometric design considerations for large truck traffic that services DRS, Inc., one of the largest military equipment manufacturers in the Midwest.
 The need to accommodate special design vehicles and security for access in and out of the facility was a major focus during the design process.